Two Cars, One Night

-Two Cars, One Night is a 2004 New Zealand short film written and directed by Taika Waititi.
+Two Cars, One Night is a 2003 New Zealand short film written and directed by Taika Waititi.

 The film is about two young boys and a girl meeting in the carpark of a rural pub in Te Kaha, New Zealand.
 What at first seems to be a relationship based on rivalry soon develops into a potential friendship.

 Plot

 One night, the Te Kaha hotel pub carpark is parked by a sedan with nine-year-old boys Ed and Romeo in it.

-As time passes, another sedan neighbors them, with the two adults, Koro and Tangata, exiting, leaving the child, 12-year-old Polly, alone.
+As time passes, another sedan neighbours them, with the two adults, Koro and Tangata, exiting, leaving the child, 12-year-old Polly, alone.
 Romeo teases her, then vice versa.
 More time passes, and Romeo decides to know her more.
 In her car, Romeo finds out Polly has a plastic ring.
 As the parents exit the pub, Romeo and Polly express farewell.
 Polly gives the ring to Romeo, so that he will remember her, confiding that he will keep his promise to keep the ring.
 Romeo smiles and stands still looking at the car as it drives off.